SEN/D Information Report

 The school’s evaluation and monitoring arrangements provide an active process of continual review and improvement of provision for all pupils.

-• If a parent wishes to complain about the provision or the policy, they should, in the first instance, raise it with the SENCo, who will try to resolve the situation.
+• If a parent or carer wishes to complain about the provision or the policy, they should, in the first instance, raise it with the SENCO, who will try to resolve the situation.

 • Any issues that remain unresolved at this stage will be managed according to the school’s Complaints Policy.
 This is available through the Parent Portal accessible via the school website or by requesting a copy from the school office.